 Currency Conversion Tips: Waiting to convert at the airports in any destination can be costly.
 Check your credit card and ATM companies to find their currency conversion policy.
 Use the credit card that converts the most daily.
 Then, if you need to convert to cash, check with your local bank prior to departure or use an online currency converter.

 Most tourists think of ONE beach in Miami, but there are several beaches to consider.
-Where to stay and on what beach really depends on each individual preference on what to do in Miami; some prefer the nightlife and more club scene, others like to watch the beach bodybuilders, and others simply want to relax, read a book, and have ice cold beverages delivered beach or poolside.
+Where to stay and on which beach really depends on each individual’s preference for what to do in Miami; some prefer the nightlife and more club scene, others like to watch the beach bodybuilders, and others want to relax, read a book, and have ice-cold beverages delivered to the beach or poolside.
 Miami has a little something for everyone.

 art basel miami